Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-15-create-apps-app-center.md

     <img class="img-responsive" src="{{ site.baseurl }}/assets/CreateNewMobilePushApp.png" />

-    > You must repeat this process for Production and Development instances of your app.
+    > Depending on your setup, repeat this process if you plan on using different instances for production and development.

     Note that following about the required fields:

     * The **Name** can be anything you choose.